MrSakine/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 0x09.
 Python - Everything is object

 # 0-answer.txt
-function to get the type of an object?
+function to get the type of an object